 NOTE ABOUT PEPPER X AND DRAGON’S BREATH: In the past year, there have been a couple peppers claiming to be the newest “Hottest Pepper in the World”.
 You may have heard talk of this Dragon’s Breath pepper.
 Or heard of Pepper X. Problem is, these new claims to the ‘Hottest Pepper in the World” have yet to back it up.

 There have been no official lab tests to prove any pepper out there has topped the Carolina Reaper.

 For the time being, the following are currently the hottest peppers in the world.

 #1 – The Carolina Reaper 2,200,000 SHU

 As of August, 2013, Guinness World Records stated that Smokin’ Ed’s Carolina Reaper® is officially the world’s hottest chile pepper.
-Originally named the “HP22BNH7”, bred by cultivator Ed Currie, who runs PuckerButt Pepper Company in Fort Mill, South Carolina.
+Originally named the “HP22BNH7”, this pepper is bred by cultivator Ed Currie, who runs PuckerButt Pepper Company in Fort Mill, South Carolina.